Grave of Elmer McCurdy the Sideshow Mummy

 One day, while filming a TV episode of The Six Million Dollar Man at the amusement park, a workman moved McCurdy and his arm fell off, exposing the skeleton within.
 The mysterious dead man was autopsied by the LA County Coroner and made the headlines.
 People wanted to know who the body belonged to.

-Oklahoma eventually proved that it belonged to Elmer McCurdy, and in 1977 he was finally given a proper burial in Guthrie's Summit View Cemetery next to Bill Doolin, another outlaw.
+Oklahoma eventually proved that it belonged to Elmer McCurdy, and on April 22, 1977, he was finally given a proper burial in Guthrie's Summit View Cemetery next to Bill Doolin, another outlaw.
 The cemetery refers to these two graves as its "Boot Hill."